nxp-mcuxpresso/mcux-metering/README.md

 This repository is under **LA_OPT_Online Code Hosting NXP_Software_License**.

 ## Examples
+The examples are placed on the repository [mcux-sdk-examples](https://github.com/nxp-mcuxpresso/mcux-sdk-examples).
+The example list with description:
 - **meterlib1ph_test**
  - This example demonstrates use of the metering library in typical one-phase power meter application.